Progress Sitefinity Life Cycle Policy Guide

 Sitefinity release versions are labeled as follows:

 Official releases contain new features, enhancements, bugfixes, ports to new platforms, and updates to 3rd party libraries.
 Sitefinity has up to 3 official releases per year.
-Product updates are more frequent and are used to deliver resolution of defects, critical and high security vulnerabilities, or other product issues such as compatibility updates for 3rd party integrations that need to be addressed outside of the main release cycles.

 Life Cycle Phases: Support and Availability of Product Updates

 The Sitefinity Product Life Cycle consists of a series of a product release milestones, from General Availability (GA) to the eventual Retirement.
 Each Sitefinity release goes through up to three phases of product life cycle: Active, Sunset, and Retired.
-The definition of each life cycle phase below includes information about level of support, availability of product Updates, etc.

 Sunset (Mature) phase follows the Active phase.
 Technical support is available for all Sunset releases.
 Only critical product updates are provided during the Sunset phase, at discretion of Progress.
-Progress reserves the right to recommend that a customer upgrade to the more recent version of Progress Products if their specific problem is addressed in that/those versions.
+Progress reserves the right to recommend that a customer upgrade to a more recent version of Progress Products if their specific problem is addressed in that/those versions.

 Maintenance and Support Latest Active Active Sunset Retired